aragon/hack/docs/os-3-ref.md

 Revokes `role` in `app` for an `entity`.
 Only callable by the `manager` of a certain permission.

-The `revokePermission()` action doesn’t need to be protected by the ACL either, as an entity can only make changes if it is the `manager` for a given permission.
+The `revokePermission()` action doesn’t need to be protected by the ACL either as an entity can only make changes if it is the `manager` for a given permission.

 #### Adding Permissions

-Apps have the choice of which actions to protect behind the ACL, as some actions may make sense to be completely public.
+Apps have the choice of which actions to protect behind the ACL as some actions may make sense to be completely public.
 Protecting an action behind the ACL is done in the smart contract by simply adding the authentication modifier [`auth()`](https://github.com/aragon/aragonOS/blob/4f4e89abaac6c70243c8288b27272003ecb63e1d/contracts/apps/AragonApp.sol#L10) or [`authP()`](https://github.com/aragon/aragonOS/blob/4f4e89abaac6c70243c8288b27272003ecb63e1d/contracts/apps/AragonApp.sol#L15)(passing the role required as a parameter) to the action.
 On executing the action, the `auth()`/`authP()` modifiers check with the Kernel whether the entity performing the call holds the required role or not.

 ### 4.2 Basic ACL